hamza-algohary/SDRAM-verilog/README.md

     end
 ```

 You shoud be able to fill in the TODOs yourself from the state diagram above.
-Anyway add the following to functions at the bottom of the file to aid you in your implementation.
+Anyway add the following two functions at the bottom of the file to aid you in your implementation.

 ```verilog
 function [16*8-1:0] get_row;